spring-media/themis-graphql/README.md

 ```

 ## Nocks
-A special case for mocking are remote datasources or external requests to third parties, when mainly using red-gql as an aggregation/transformation layer.
+A special case for mocking are remote datasources or external requests to third parties, when mainly using themis as an aggregation/transformation layer.
 External requests from datasources can be recorded on a _per query_ basis.
 The recorded requests can then be automatically replayed in `--nock` mode for the queries or be used to create manual mocks for `--mock` mode.

 To record external requests for automatic replay use:
 ```